Deputy CM Sisodia hospitalised due to COVID-19 | Politics

-Delhi's Deputy Chief Minister Manish Sisodia was hospitalised on Wednesday due to coronavirus, sources said

-The 48-year-old Aam Aadmi Party leader has been admitted to the state-run LNJP Hospital here, they added
+Delhi's Deputy Chief Minister Manish Sisodia was hospitalised on Wednesday due to coronavirus infection, sources said.
+The 48-year-old Aam Aadmi Party leader was admitted to the state-run LNJP Hospital here at around 4 PM following complaints of low oxygen levels and fever.
+He has been kept under observation, they said.

 - READ MORE ON: